kestra-io/docs/docs/administrator-guide/configuration/storage/README.md

 - [Storage Azure](#azure) for [Azure Blob Storage](https://azure.microsoft.com/en-us/services/storage/blobs/)

 ## GCS
-Because you need to be sure to have the GCS storage plugins installed, you can install it with the following Kestra command:
+First, you need to be sure to have the GCS storage plugin installed.
+You can install it with the following Kestra command:
-`./kestra plugins install io.kestra.storage.gcs:storage-gcs:LATEST`, it will download the plugins jar on kestra plugins directory.
+`./kestra plugins install io.kestra.storage.gcs:storage-gcs:LATEST`, it will download the plugin jar in Kestra plugins directory.

-After, you need to enable the storage with this configuration:
+Then, you need to enable the storage with this configuration:

 ```yaml